 As per Henrietta Fore, Unicef executive director, “Climate change is deeply inequitable.
 While no child is responsible for rising global temperatures, they will pay the highest costs.
 The children from countries least responsible will suffer most of all,”

-As you could imagine, in case of an adverse event, the calamity not only endangers a child’s physical health but also threatens their education, security, and their mental well-being.
+As you can imagine, in case of an adverse event, the calamity not only endangers a child’s physical health but also threatens their education, security, and their mental well-being.

 The Unicef report also points out the number of children that are already exposed to threats like heatwaves (820 million), water scarcity (920 million), or air pollution (1 billion).